Abhigyan001/HospitalFinder/README.md

 - Modify and check result in browser.

 Prerequisites
-Text editor,Github profile and Git.
+Text editor, Github profile and Git.

 ## Show your support